JLRipley314/US-Drought-Data/README.md

 Regardless of long-term changes, here we explore if there is any way to predict the composition of drought (the percentage of each drought category) $n$ weeks into the future, at the state, climate region, and national (contiguous united states) level.
 The traditional approach to predicting drought would be to run a climate/weather model that includes dozens/hundreds/thousands of free paramters, that would would either guess at or directly measure.

-1. Four first goal is explore how well one can do by only using past and current drought information.
+1. My first goal here is explore how well one can do by only using past and current drought information.
-Oour approach is partially inspired by work by [Gerd Gigerenzer](https://www.mpib-berlin.mpg.de/staff/gerd-gigerenzer) on modeling flue outbreaks using only the number of people who have the flu.
+My approach is partially inspired by work by [Gerd Gigerenzer](https://www.mpib-berlin.mpg.de/staff/gerd-gigerenzer) on modeling flue outbreaks using only the number of people who have the flu.
 For more discussion about what he did, see this [link](https://behavioralscientist.org/gigerenzer-one-data-point-can-beat-big-data/).
-2. Our second goal is to learn more about recurrent neural networks (RNNs), which are used in modeling time-series data.
+2. My second goal is to learn more about recurrent neural networks (RNNs), and how to implement them in pytorch.

+The upshot of all this is that it seems pretty hard to predict future drought information given only past and present drought information.
+This is not too surprising, given the drought data looks fairly stochastic.
+That the data is so stochastic-looking suggests that rainfall -- without any more atmospheric data -- is fairly stochastic.

+If you think there is something that I could improve in my analysis with **the data I have**, please let me know.
+Certainly including more data would be useful, such as the atmospheric moisture levels and barometric data, as

+1. low pressure + high moisture = rain
+2. high pressure + dry = no rain

 ## About the U.S. Drought monitor